 Last month it was like Lincoln fully embraced turning two and immediately switched into defiant toddler mode.
 One day he was agreeable, easily persuaded, and happy to go with the flow and the next he was eager to answer “NO!” to every single question.
 Ben was out of town on business and I found myself going a little bit crazy.
-Simultaneously he started asking why to anything he wasn’t saying “no” to.
+Simultaneously he started asking why to anything he wasn’t saying “no” to (you can find the full post on why toddlers ask “why” and the best trick for responding to that question here) .
 And the combo has done wonders for increasing my patience (and helping me lose it) over the last few weeks.

 After hours of reading and a few weeks of implementing, here’s what’s working for us and a few other ideas for when your toddler hits the “no” stage.
 If you”re interested in why your toddler has suddenly started saying “no” to everything and need a few coping strategies, keep reading.